-In 000webhost.com project and hAPI (Hostinger API) we use our aforementioned unique solution which selects the master node using Layer3 protocol.
+In 000webhost.com project and an hAPI (Hostinger API) we use our aforementioned unique solution which selects the master node using Layer3 protocol.

 One of our best friends is BGP and BGP protocol, which is aged enough to buy its own beer, hence we use it a lot.
 This implementation also uses BGP as the underlying protocol and helps to point to the real master node.
-To run BGP protocol we use the ExaBGP service and announce VIP address as anycast from both master nodes.
+To run the BGP protocol we use the ExaBGP service and announce VIP address as anycast from both master nodes.

 You should be asking: but how are you sure MySQL queries go to the one and the same instance instead of hitting both?
 We use Zookeeper’s ephemeral nodes to acquire the lock as mutually exclusive.

-Zookeeper acts like a circuit breaker between BGP speakers and the MySQL clients.
+Zookeeper acts like a circuit breaker between BGP speakers and MySQL clients.
 If the lock is acquired we announce the VIP from the master node and applications send the queries toward this path.
-If the lock is released, another node can take it over and announce the VIP, so the application will send the queries without any efforts.
+If the lock is released, another node can take it over and announce the VIP, so the application will send the queries without any effort.

 The second question comes: what conditions should be met to stop announcing VIP?
-This can be implemented differently depending on use case, but we release the lock if MySQL process is down using systemd’s
+This can be implemented differently depending on the use case, but we release the lock if the MySQL process is down using systemd’s

 Requires in the unit file of ExaBGP: